vijayashrir/ml2finalproject/README.md

 # Common errors

 [errorno 29] Not a directory: 'Dataset_image/.DS_Store' Go to load_data.py file the find label=label[1:] and make it as comment #label=label[1:].
 If you are using Ubuntu you should comment it and if you are using a mac you should not comment it.
-If you find any more bug report me in rtfbuse@gmail.com# Tensorflow-image-classifier
+If you find any more bug report me in rtfbuse@gmail.com